 Apple Cider Vinegar

 Apple Cider Vinegar is a fermented vinegar which is bioactive.
 Always choose organic, with the mother in the bottle.
-We have used it in our Cooling Herbal Facial Mist, our Clay Face Masks and in the ShamPhree Shampoo Method.

-I use it to make Herbal Shrubs and diluted, it is an excellent skin toner, especially for acne prone skin.
+I use it to make herbal shrubs and diluted, it is an excellent skin toner, especially for acne prone skin.

 I hope you enjoyed this tour of my home apothecary!
 But there is so much more I haven’t shown you!
 I also have an extensive collection of books I have gathered over the years, plus a list of all the online links I frequent for the latest, scientifically published research.

-Do you have a collection of ingredients you use in your own plant based preparations?
+Do you have a collection of ingredients you use in your own plant-based preparations?
 Is it something you want to create at home?
 I would love to hear from you, please leave a message below.